prashanth-404/Box-Shooter/README.md

-# Box-Shooter
+# Box-Shooter-Project
-An minimal FPS game made using unity C# scripts
+A minimal FPS game made using unity C# scripts